SPDUK/youtube-subscription-dl/README.md

 ### Set up youtube-dl.conf

-This will be your config file to set up where files are saved and what info you download, you can set it up however you want with many [options](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#options) to pick from at the docs.
+This will be your config file to set up where files are saved and what extras you download, you can set it up however you want with many [options](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#options) to pick from at the docs.

 ### If you want to use the config provided in this repo